List of Summit League champions: Track and field (women's)

 Seasons are listed by the calendar years in which they ended; for example, the 2001–02 school year is listed as 2002.
 Schools without the indoor and outdoor designation competed in those years in both indoor and outdoor.

-Among current Summit members, only Denver does not sponsor women's track and field.
+All current Summit members sponsor women's track and field.

 Among former members, Valparaiso started its women's track and field program in 1996, Oakland did the same in 2006, and IUPUI started sponsoring only the outdoor form of the sport in 2013.
-Centenary and Northeastern Illinois never sponsored women's track and field while conference members.
+Centenary, Denver, and Northeastern Illinois never sponsored women's track and field while conference members.